mrled/keymap.click/docs/devnotes.md

 Things I might do, but that I haven't decided on yet

+### Use query string for setting debug level

+Makes things simpler, allows me to load debug info on initial page load

+### Change the component to intraAppLink

+It's an intra- not an inter- app link, oops

+### Bug: keyboardAndPanelRect, diamargLeftRect, diamargRightRect sometimes not calc correctly

+When the viewport is at the top, these values seem to be correct.

+When it's scrolled down a bit, the values are not correct.

+### Move to typescript

+Adding the useKeymapUiState hook was pretty tough.
+I think having string typing everywhere would have helped.

 ### Fix messy URLs

 * Root always shows a default view